 Providing and maintaining safe systems of work

-Your business must, so far as is reasonably practicable, provide and maintain safe systems of work (for example, work processes).
+Your business must, so far as is reasonably practicable, provide and maintain safe systems of work (eg work processes).

 Developing a safe system of work is a formal procedure carried out by a person with sufficient knowledge and experience.
 It involves: